 Housing goats at night is also important to protect them from predators, most notably the coyote, though there exists a multitude of offenders.

 A securely fenced area is also imperative during the day, as neighborhood dogs that are allowed to roam free can also attack goats.

 The fencing material should be ‘no climb’ wire to keep your caprine residents confined and discourage predators from entering the outdoor living space.
 Make certain the gates are also designed to contain small livestock and not simply bar gates.

-There are many options when it comes to building a goat shed or barn…
+There are many options when it comes to building a goat run-in shed or barn…

 - Convert an existing garden shed

 - DIY your own shed structure using wooden pallets

 You may choose to keep goats for any number of reasons… companion animals for other livestock, pets, meat producers – such as the Boer goat, or a milk source like the Saanan breed.